-Mark Kac Complex Systems Research Centre was created at the Faculty of Physics, Astronomy and Applied Computer Science of the Jagiellonian University as the unique (in Poland) scientific centre for advanced research, creating the methodology for the developing branches of science connected to computer technologies and at the same time, promoting this methodology via practical (industrial) applications in high-tech sector.
+Mark Kac Center for Complex Systems Research was created at the Faculty of Physics, Astronomy and Applied Computer Science of the Jagiellonian University as the unique (in Poland) scientific center for advanced research, creating the methodology for the developing branches of science connected to computer technologies and at the same time, promoting this methodology via practical (industrial) applications in high-tech sector.

-The project for creation of Mark Kac Complex Systems Research Centre in Poland was inspired by the the activities of similar research centers in US, like e.g. Santa Fe Institute (New Mexico) or Institute for Advanced Studies in Santa Barbara (California).
+The project for creation of Mark Kac Center for Complex Systems Research in Poland was inspired by the the activities of similar research centers in US, like e.g. Santa Fe Institute (New Mexico) or Institute for Advanced Studies in Santa Barbara (California).

-The interdisciplinary research at the Centre for Complex Systems Research is focused on four projects:
+The interdisciplinary research at the Center for Complex Systems Research is focused on four projects:

 - Fundamental research and applications in the field of large computer and telecommunication networks (NetLab)